Company logo | Codica

 Two pivotal elements shape the hourly rate of a development partner: location and expertise.

-Speaking of the location, note that standards vary globally, impacting developers’ hourly rates.
-Earning $50 per hour in Eastern Europe equals $250 per hour in the USA.
-Hence, service costs from developers in different regions differ.
+Speaking of the location, note that standards vary globally, impacting developers' hourly rates.
+For instance, in Eastern Europe, $50 per hour is considered the average rate, whereas in WEU or the U.S., the same amount of work can cost you much more, starting from $100 to $250 per hour, or even more.
+Hence, service costs from developers in various regions differ.

 When it comes to expertise, you should also consider that developers' hourly rates correlate with their experience, falling into three categories: Junior (0 - 1 year), Middle (1 - 3+ years), and Senior (5+ years).